Mustafa Üstündağ (actor): Life and career

 Üstündağ's father was a worker in Anadolu Glass Industry factory and his mother was a housewife.
 Her elder sister died when he was 5 years old. studied theatre at the Müjdat Gezen Art Center and then worked on stage at Kocaeli Regional Theater, Kartal Art Workshop, MSM Oyuncuları, and Pervasız Theatre.
 He first became noted with his role on ATV series Yersiz Yurtsuz alongside Ferdi Tayfur.
 He then played the role of an idealist named Talat in the movie Zincirbozan.
 In the movie Zeynep'in Sekiz Günü, he portrayed a trickster named Ali.

 His breakthrough came with a role in the series Kurtlar Vadisi Pusu, in which he played the character of Muro.
 His performance in Muro: Nalet Olsun İçimdeki İnsan Sevgisine received critical acclaim.
 In 2017, he briefly appeared in the series Çukur as Kahraman Koçovalı.
-Between 2018–2020, he portrayed Boran Kayalı in Eşkıya Dünyaya Hükümdar Olmaz.
+Between 2018 and 2020, he portrayed Boran Kayalı in Eşkıya Dünyaya Hükümdar Olmaz.